How To Use Python In Data Science?

 3. Exploratory Data Analysis (EDA)

-EDA is the process of analyzing datasets to summarize their main characteristics.
-With Python, data scientists use Pandas, Matplotlib and Seaborn for quick insights.
+EDA is the process of analyzing datasets to summarize their main patterns.
+With Python, data scientists use Pandas, Matplotlib and Seaborn to understand the data behind it.

 print(df.describe())